pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/BackendModules/InitializeTypo3BackendInAPhpShellScript(cliMode)/Index.rst

 - Line 1 will call the PHP binary to parse the script (just like a bash- script).

-- Line 9 defines “CLI” mode for TYPO3.
+- Line 9 defines "CLI" mode for TYPO3.
 When this is set browser checks are disabled and you can initialize a backend user with the name corresponding to the module name you set up in the conf.php file.
 See later.So you  **MUST** set the CLI mode, otherwise you will get